 NOTE: We no longer recommend the 2009 print version of the book, being based on the 1.2.3 version, it is largely obsolete at this point.
-The pfSense Book, immediately available for Gold Subscribers and as a stand alone, is a living digital copy of the book that is continually updated.
-It’s the recommended version for everyone, as it has been greatly expanded and updated.
+The pfSense Book is a living digital copy of the book that is continually updated and immediately available for everyone.
+It’s the recommended version, as it has been greatly expanded and updated.

 Finally, comprehensive documentation for pfSense is available in print!